Jubatian/rrpge-spec/specs/cpu_arch.rst

   (and one additional cycle to decode).

 - Stack: BP + Pointer.
-Accesses an unit from the Stack address space as specified by the given pointer register's mode, post-incrementing or pre- decrementing the pointer register if such mode was set.
+Accesses an unit from the Stack address space as specified by the given pointer register's mode, post-incrementing the pointer register if such mode was set.

 - Data: 16 bit immediate.
 Accesses a 16 bit unit from the Data address space reaching it's full range.
 Needs an extra instruction word.

 - Data: Pointer.
-Accesses an unit from the Data address space as specified by the given pointer register's mode, post-incrementing or pre-decrementing the pointer register if such mode was set.
+Accesses an unit from the Data address space as specified by the given pointer register's mode, post-incrementing the pointer register if such mode was set.

 Note that the three immediate modes may also be used as destinations.
 Doing so realizes an essential NOP, although any side effect of the operation is still